jisanchezp/acid-challenge-app-one/README.md

 append  .gitignore
 ```

-After this, copy/paste the following to the recently created **config/application.yml**
+After this, copy/paste the following to the recently created **config/application.yml**.

 ```
 development:
-  API_HOST: 'http://localhost:3002' # Choose any port you want, but it must
+  api_host: 'http://localhost:3002' # Choose any port you want, but it must
                                     # be an unused port and the same one used in
                                     # the acid-challenge-app-three application

 production:
-  API_HOST: 'enter-here-you-heroku-app-one-host-refer-to-deployment'
+  api_host: '<your-app-three-heroku-url>'
 ```

 4) Start Rails server: